PierrunoYT/discord-music-bot/README.md

 # Discord Music Bot

-A Discord bot that can play music from YouTube and Spotify in voice channels.
+A Discord bot that can play music from YouTube and Spotify in voice channels, with lyrics support via Genius.

 ## Features

 - Play music from YouTube (URLs or search queries)
-- Play music from Spotify (track links)
+- Play music from Spotify (track links and playlists)
+- Display song lyrics using Genius API
 - Basic playback controls (pause, resume, stop)
 - Voice channel management (join, leave)
+- Queue management and loop modes

 ## Prerequisites